Entry 987 - Entry 1,024

 You are unconditional love.
 For how could you be anything different?

-On top of that, they then train you to feel guilty for having a preference of apples over bananas.
+On top of that, they then train you to feel guilty for having a preference for apples over bananas.

 They guilt you for even having the thought that you like apples.

-There are people who give not because they want to, but because they're trying to be selfless even though they don't want to...
-Because the Bible told them to...
-Because that scripture said to give.
-However, deep down they actually don't want to give away their money but they do it because they want to receive a "reward" from God.
+There are people who give not because they want to, but because they’re trying to be selfless even though they don’t want to—because the Bible told them to, because that scripture said to give.
+However, deep down they actually don’t want to give away their money but do it because they want to receive a "reward" from God.

 That type of "selflessness" is imbalanced and contingent on a reward in the near future and actually arises from an imbalanced selfishness.
-A balanced selflessness and selfishness is contingent on nothing, because that person realizes they are one with everything.
-Therefore the giving to another is truly a giving to oneself, and a receiving from another is truly a receiving for oneself.
+A balanced selflessness and selfishness is contingent on nothing because that person realizes they are one with everything.
+Therefore, giving to another is truly a giving to oneself, and receiving from another is truly a receiving for oneself.

 You are the awareness behind the observer and the observed, the cause and the effect.
 You are The Self, The One, the All that is beyond all limited forms of experience.
 You are beyond the rise and fall of the human mind.
 You are beyond the rise and fall of the human body.